lisenet/kubernetes-homelab/packer/README.md

 Speed.
 Deploying KVM guests with Packer-built images takes less time than provisioning servers using PXE boot.

+Are you getting rid of PXE?
+Not anytime soon.
+PXE is still used to provision physical hosts (KVM hypervisors).

 ## Install Packer

 For RHEL-based systems: